Short Simple Geodesic Loops on a 2-Sphere: Results

 Suppose that under the modified disk flow $\gamma'$ gets replaced by two rays $\alpha',\beta'$ that do not form a minimizing geodesic.
 Let $\gamma_0$ be the arc of $\gamma\cap B_1$ containing $\gamma(0)$.
 As in Lemma \ref{lemma:rays_non_transverse}, $\alpha'$ and $\beta'$ bound a convex sector of angle strictly less than $\pi$ that contains the endpoints of $\gamma_0$.
 Therefore we can pick a minimizing geodesic $\eta$ that passes through $p$ and connects two points on $\partial B_1$ that lie outside of this sector.
 Necessarily, the endpoints of $\gamma'$ and $\gamma_0$ lie on the same side of $\eta$.
 The arcs $\gamma_0$ and $\eta$ both pass through $p$, while $\gamma'$ does not pass through $p$ but also does not cross $\gamma_0$.
 Therefore $\gamma'$ must intersect $\eta$ at least twice (see Figure \ref{fig:rays_shorter}, left).
 Therefore replacing an arc of $\gamma'$ with an arc of $\eta$ that passes through $p$ creates a curve no longer than $\gamma'$ that passes through $p$ (see Figure \ref{fig:rays_shorter}, right).
 We have now reduced to our preliminary case, and the result follows. \end{proof} We now show that a subsequence of the curves obtained by applying the modified disk flow will converge to either a point curve or some number of simple geodesic loops based at $p$.
 Again, we follow the proof structure for the corresponding theorem for the original disk flow. \begin{lemma} Let $\gamma$ be a $p$-admissible loop and let $\gamma_t$, $t\in[0,\infty)$, denote the family obtained by applying the modified disk flow.
 Then the following hold. \begin{enumerate} \item A subsequence of the curves $\gamma_i$, $i\in\bN$, either converges to the point curve $p$ or to a union of simple geodesic loops $\gamma_\infty$ at $p$.
-In the latter case, $L(\gamma_\infty)=\lim\limits_{i\to\infty}L(\gamma_i)\leq L(\gamma)$. \item $L(\gamma_{i+1})=L(\gamma_{i})$ for some $i\in\mathbb{N}$ if and only if $\gamma_i$ is a point curve or a union of simple geodesic loops at $p$. \end{enumerate} \end{lemma} \begin{proof} Lemma \ref{lemma:rays_are_shorter} proves that the lengths of the curves $\gamma_i$ is non-increasing, and hence uniformly bounded by $L(\gamma)$.
+In the latter case, $L(\gamma_\infty)=\lim\limits_{i\to\infty}L(\gamma_i)\leq L(\gamma)$. \item $L(\gamma_{i+1})=L(\gamma_{i})$ for some $i\in\mathbb{N}$ if and only if $\gamma_i$ is a point curve or a union of simple geodesic loops at $p$. \item Given $i\in\bN$ with $i>0$, there is a number $k_i$, depending only on $\gamma_0$ and the metric ball cover associated with the modified disk flow, such that $\gamma_i$ is a piecewise geodesic with at most $k_i$ breaks. \end{enumerate} \end{lemma} \begin{proof} Lemma \ref{lemma:rays_are_shorter} proves that the lengths of the curves $\gamma_i$ is non-increasing, and hence uniformly bounded by $L(\gamma)$.
 Therefore we can apply the Arz\`ela--Ascoli theorem to conclude the existence of a convergent subsequence with uniform limit $\gamma_\infty$ satisfying $L(\gamma_\infty)\leq\liminf_{t\to\infty}L(\gamma_t)$.
 If $\liminf_{t\to\infty}L(\gamma_t)$ is zero, then $\gamma_\infty$ is necessarily a point curve and $L(\gamma_\infty)=\lim\limits_{i\to\infty}L(\gamma_i)$ as claimed.
 Otherwise, assume $0<\liminf_{t\to\infty}L(\gamma_t)$.
 We will first show that $\gamma_\infty$ is a piecewise geodesic curve with vertices only at $p$ (i.e., a union of geodesic loops at $p$).
-Suppose this is not the case.
-Then there are two possibilities.
-The first option is that $\gamma_\infty$ contains a piecewise geodesic subarc with a vertex at some $x\in \partial B_i$ (note that $x\not=p$).
-The point $x$ lies in the interior of some $B_j$, $j\not=i$.
-Then $\gamma_\infty$ can be strictly shortened by applying the modified disk flow again, since the non-geodesic arc in $B_j$ containing $x$ will be replaced by a minimizing geodesic.
-The other possibility is that $\gamma_\infty$ has a non-geodesic subarc lying entirely inside some $B_i$ that is not formed of two minimizing geodesic rays through $p$.
-Once again, another application of the modified disk flow will produce a strictly shorter curve.